quale-quest/sql-mvc/doc/Tutorial_basic_1.md

 To be able to do updates, the select must include the primary key, in this case REF.

-The SQL *where* clause will filter the records with context variables being substituted at runtime, in this case for this example it's filtered according to the operator, and the *here.todo_type* context variable.
+The SQL *where* clause will filter the records with context variables being substituted at runtime, in this case for this example it's filtered according to the operator, and the *here.todo_type* context variable, which is used as a selector of different record statuses using basic boolean logic.

 The *here.* context record is a virtual record that reflect the context of the current page for the current user.
 You can set the context variables with simple buttons like: [more on setting and updating context variables....](todo)